 The ability to drive a car is something that many of us take for granted.

-Driving becomes second nature, and we don’t always appreciate the amount of work that our brain is doing simply to calculate stopping distance or when it’s safe to make a left turn.
+It becomes second nature, and so we don’t always appreciate the amount of work our brain is doing when it calculates stopping distances or checks if it’s safe to make a left turn.
+The brain is working hard when we drive — and at a pace it can’t keep forever.

-Whether the result of a chronic disease, such as Alzheimer’s, or just the product of normal aging — both of which affect motor skills, reaction times and visual acuity — most of us will have to hang up our car keys eventually.
+Whether the result of a chronic disease, such as Alzheimer’s, or the product of normal aging — both of which affect motor skills, reaction times and visual acuity — most of us will have to hang up our car keys eventually.

 Unfortunately, many of us don’t.

-Unsafe Driver Red Flags
+Driving Red Flags

 Minor Warning Signs